 This course will cover the nature, functions and importance of marketing as applicable to the entrepreneur.
-Topics will include analysis of the process of creating and distributing goods and services, and promotion activities.
-Recommended Preparation: ENG 200
+Topics will include creating and distributing goods and services, and promotional activities including advertising, ecommerce, public relations, and sales promotion.

 BUS-151 Introduction to Marketing